tvntsr/fad/README.md

 * String algorithms

 ## Build
-There is a makefile and the following targets are supported:
+CMake is used to build, the following steps should be done

+    mkdir build
+    cd build
+    cmake ../
-- all
+    make all

-- clean
+## install
+To install run the following fron build directroy

-- install
+    sudo make install

-- uninstall
+This step installs all config as well as enabling systemd's fad service

+## Uninstall
+To uninstall fad do the following steps

+    sudo systemctl stop fad
+    sudo systemctl disable fad
+    sudo systemctl daemon-reload

+    xargs rm < install_manifest.txt

 ## systemd
-There is fad.service unit file, which is installed on `make install` and removed on `make uninstall`
+There is fad.service unit file, which is installed on `make install` To disable fad service run the following code

+    sudo systemctl stop fad
+    sudo systemctl disable fad
+    sudo systemctl daemon-reload

 ## signal handling
 The following signals are catched: SIGUSR1, SIGINT, SIGTERM